-Then I discovered many other successful people who were nappers:
+I then discovered many other successful people who were nappers:

 - Leonardo da Vinci took multiple naps a day and slept less at night.

-- The French Emperor Napoleon was not shy about taking naps.
+The French Emperor Napoleon was not shy about taking naps.
 He indulged daily.

-- Though Thomas Edison was embarrassed about his napping habit, he also practiced his ritual daily.
+Though Thomas Edison was embarrassed about his napping habit, he also practiced his ritual daily.

-- Eleanor Roosevelt, the wife of President Franklin D. Roosevelt, used to boost her energy by napping before speaking engagements.
+Eleanor Roosevelt, the wife of President Franklin D. Roosevelt, used to boost her energy by napping before speaking engagements.

-- Gene Autry, “the Singing Cowboy,” routinely took naps in his dressing room between performances.
+Gene Autry, “the Singing Cowboy,” routinely took naps in his dressing room between performances.

 President John F. Kennedy ate his lunch in bed and then settled in for a nap—every day!

 Oil industrialist and philanthropist John D. Rockefeller napped every afternoon in his office.

-- Winston Churchill’s afternoon nap was a non-negotiable.
+Winston Churchill’s afternoon nap was a nonnegotiable.
 He believed it helped him get twice as much done each day.